fafalone/WinDevLib/README.md

 `WINDEVLIB_NOLIBS` - Fully exclude static libraries (currently only Interlocked); mainly intended for comparing current tB versions to Beta 423 where the `Import Library` syntax is not yet supported.

+`WINDEVLIB_NO_DELEGATES` - Do not use Delegate functions in place of function pointers.

 #### Custom Helper Functions
 In addition to coverage of common Windows SDK-defined macros and inlined functions, a small number of custom helper functions are provided to deal with Windows data types and similar not properly supported by the language.
 These are: